⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Relieves Nausea & Morning Sickness

-The volatile oils in cardamom — particularly 1,8-cineole — soothe the stomach lining and reduce the nausea signals from the gut.
-Many pregnant women find that smelling a crushed pod or sipping cardamom tea within minutes settles a queasy stomach.
-A 2015 clinical study found cardamom powder significantly reduced nausea and vomiting in pregnant women.
+The volatile oils in cardamom — particularly 1,8-cineole — soothe the stomach lining and reduce nausea signals from the gut.
+Many pregnant women find that smelling a crushed elaichi pod or sipping cardamom tea settles a queasy stomach within minutes.
+A 2015 clinical study found cardamom powder significantly reduced nausea and vomiting in pregnant women.[3]

 🔥